 Cookies can be made of most any materials ranging from metal to paper and everything in between.
 We have this flexibility since the cookie isn't subjected to the heat that a gobo has to endure.

-Above is a picture of a cat…it appears to be snoozing with the late afternoon sunlight shining through the window.
+In this picture of a cat the cat appears to be snoozing with the late afternoon sunlight shining through the window.
 In reality, it was shot with a hard light source and a cookie cut to resemble the Tee shapes of the window crossbars.

-Below is a picture of a girl looking out a window in the late afternoon light.
-The window covering’s slats are casting a shadow on her face.
-Question…Is this a real scene of a girl looking out a window?
+Question; is this a real scene of a girl looking out a window?
 Or is it a studio shot with a hard light source and a cookie?
-There’s no way to know, and that’s the whole point.
-(I suspect the latter.)
+There's no way to know, and that’s the whole point (I suspect the latter).

 Obviously - since they are smaller - it is easier to modify studio lights with flags, dots, and so on… but the sun can be controlled too!